OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-18.md

 ## Leviticus 18:15

-You shall not uncover the nakedness of your daughter-in-law.
-She is your son’s wife; you shall not uncover her nakedness.
+You shall not help undress your daughter-in-law, as she is your son's wife.

 ## Leviticus 18:16

-You shall not uncover the nakedness of your brother’s wife; it is your brother’s nakedness.
+You shall not help undress your brother's wife, as it would dishonour your brother.

 ## Leviticus 18:17